gurman00667/react_redux_backend_Node/README.md

 * Table of User //We can add a column of 'Investors' boolean
 * Table of Investors
 * Table of Category

+-------------This is a Note for Jihyup------------
+* Anyone can see the post, but if you're not logged in, the user can't do any action.
+* Entrepreneurs needs to creat thier Profile when they're sign up so they can post.
+* When a investor sign up, make them to choose what category they do like, they don't need to finish their profile(portfolio) to search or browse Entrepreneurs
+* User's profile page has Overview, Details, Thier company information, Summury, Highlights, The button to chat to them.
+Also has a background picture they can upload anytime, left-bottom of background picture has icon picture, righside of that has name and bottom of the name has location.
+Aloso their is a favourites button, if they click the button its like a like button, it goes to a user's favourites list.
+* Investor's page has Also has a background picture they can upload anytime, left-bottom of background picture has icon picture, righside of that has name and bottom of the name has location.
+Aloso their is a favourites button, if they click the button its like a like button, it goes to a user's favourites list.
+And About himself(herself), Expertise, Criteria and rightside of all of these has Profile, it contains minimum maximum amount of investment, Registration Date etc.